 In the migrations caused by war or persecution, family members are sometimes separated, adding to grief and loss.
 One finds it hard, then, to imagine that a mother would voluntarily leave her children, but that too has happened.
 It happened to Priscila Uppal, who spent about a month in Brazil trying to get to know her absentee mother and family, and then wrote about it in her non-fiction book, Projection: Encounters with My Runaway Mother.

-Priscila Uppal is the author of ten collections of poetry, two novels and a collection of short stories.
+Priscila Uppal was the author of ten collections of poetry, two novels and a collection of short stories.
 In 2009 she published an academic book, We Are What We Mourn: The Contemporary English-Canadian Elegy, with McGill-Queen’s University press.
-Born in Ottawa, she lives in Toronto and teaches at York University.
 In 2014, she was elected a Fellow of the Royal Society of Canada.
+Sadly, Priscila Uppal died on September 5, 2018, at the age of 43, cutting short a creative and generous life.

 Reviewer Demetra Angelis Foustanellas currently lives in Greece, where she is witness to the migrants crossing the Aegean.